Dallas Roberts

 After graduating from Prairie Bible Institute, Deena joined NCEM in 1971, and served in northern Manitoba, Northwest Territories, and then as director of single lady missionaries, while based in Prince Albert.

 For Dallas, who also joined in 1971, missionary service with NCEM took him to the James Bay region.
 A tragic car accident in August 1985 claimed the life of his first wife, Gloria, and their oldest son.
-Later, when the Lord led Deena and Dallas together, Deena became mother to Dallas’s three children, and then two more daughters.
+Later, when the Lord led Deena and Dallas together, Deena became mother to Dallas’s three children, and then their own two daughters.

 For a number of years the Roberts served in the Beauval area of northwestern Saskatchewan, which included work at Pine Ridge Bible Camp, and Bible teaching outreach to communities north and west of their home.